sneakyb1t/packer-proxmox/coreos/38/README.md

 In order to build a CoreOS template you can simply include your ssh public key in the provided ignition configuration files.

-REMOVE: You can use the pregenerated ignition files in this project or you can generate your own configuration :

 Generate your own ignition files
 --------------------------------